 Is Rust-Proofing Your Car Worth It?

-If you buy a new vehicle and plan on only keeping it for a couple of years, you don’t need to worry about rust.
+If you buy a new vehicle and plan on keeping it for only a couple of years, you don’t need to worry about rust.
 Modern vehicles are often built using galvanized metal which is very resistant to corrosion.
 Keep in mind that many car manufacturers offer anti-rust solutions as after-market services.
 However, if you don’t switch vehicles often, you may need to spend additional money on rust protection coatings.

 Types of Rust Protection